UWrc/UWrc.github.io/docs/storage/gscratch.md

 ## Understanding Block and Inode Quotas

 Storage quotas consist of two parts: (1) block and (2) inode.
 Block quotas corresponds to what most folks traditionally think of when you hear about storage capacity (e.g., 10GB, 1TB).
 Inode quotas are a limit on the number of files you can have.
 On local computers the inode limits are high enough for a single user that it's not a concept you have to deal with until you start to use a cluster with larger workflows for the first time.
-If you need additional block or inode quota, please refer to the pricing page: [HYAK Pricing](https://hyak.uw.edu/pricing)
+If you need additional block or inode quota, please refer to the storage section on the [pricing page](https://hyak.uw.edu/pricing).